 The Timex Sinclair 1000 was a joint venture between Sinclair, the UK computer manufacturer, and Timex, best known as a maker of wristwatches.
 The Timex Sinclair 1000 was an Americanized version of the ZX81.
 Timex replaced the RF modulator with a version suitable for use in North America, added an additional 1 KB of RAM and added additional shielding, as the FCC was very strict about computer emissions in the early 1980s.
 It used a television as a display and a standard cassette recorder for storage.

 While the ZX81 sold 1.5 million units, its US counterpart was less successful.
 Timex did sell 600,000 units, but didn’t lead to enough sales of additional peripherals or first-party software to be profitable.
-Timex discontinued the TS 1000 in 1983 and exited the US computer market entirely in February 1984, after the TS 2068 failed.
+Timex discontinued the TS 1000 in 1983 and exited the US computer market entirely in February 1984, after the TS 1500 and TS 2068 failed.

 It was demand for computers that caused the video game crash of 1983, but it’s noteworthy that in November 1983, the average street price of a Timex Sinclair 1000 was half that of the fading Atari 2600 game console.

 The TS1000 had a Zilog Z-80 CPU running at 3.25 MHz, with 2K of RAM and a membrane keyboard.
 But due to the limited graphics capability, its competitors generally were able to run faster even if they had a slower clock rate, because the CPU had to do all of the work.
 The lack of color was also a drawback unless the owner was using a black and white TV for display.
 Owners could expand the RAM to 64K with third party add-ons.
 However, due to the machine’s architecture, they could only use 56K.